Frankfurt

 Frankfurt is a global hub for commerce, culture, education, tourism and transportation, and is the site of many global and European corporate headquarters.
-Due to its central location in the former West Germany, Frankfurt Airport became the busiest in Germany, one of the busiest in the world, the airport with the most direct routes in the world, and the primary hub for Lufthansa, the national airline of Germany and Europe's largest airline.
+Due to its central location in former West Germany, Frankfurt Airport became the busiest in Germany, one of the busiest in the world, the airport with the most direct routes in the world, and the primary hub for Lufthansa, the national airline of Germany and Europe's largest airline.
 Frankfurt Central Station is Germany's second-busiest railway station after Hamburg Hbf, operated by Deutsche Bahn, the world's largest railway company, whose Frankfurter division DB InfraGO manages the largest railway network in Europe.
 Frankfurter Kreuz is the most-heavily used interchange in the EU.
-Frankfurt is one of the major financial and business centers of the European continent, with the headquarters of the European Central Bank, Deutsche Bundesbank, 2 of the top 5 central banks worldwide, Frankfurt Stock Exchange, Deutsche Bank, DZ Bank, KfW, Commerzbank, DekaBank, Helaba, several cloud and fintech startups, and other institutes.
+Frankfurt is one of the major financial and business centers of Europe, with the headquarters of the European Central Bank, Deutsche Bundesbank, Frankfurt Stock Exchange, Deutsche Bank, DZ Bank, KfW, Commerzbank, DekaBank, Helaba, several cloud and fintech startups, and other institutes.
 Automotive, technology and research, services, consulting, media and creative industries complement the economic base.
 Frankfurt's DE-CIX is the world's largest internet exchange point.
 Messe Frankfurt is one of the world's largest trade fairs.
-Major fairs include the Music Fair and the Frankfurt Book Fair, the world's largest book fair.
+Other major fairs include the Music Fair and the Frankfurt Book Fair, the world's largest book fair.
 The city also has 93 consulates, among which the largest is the US Consulate General.

 Frankfurt is home to influential educational institutions, including the Goethe University with the Universitätsklinikum Frankfurt (Hesse's largest hospital), the FUAS, the FUMPA, and graduate schools like the FSFM.
-The city is one seat of two seats of the German National Library (alongside Leipzig), the largest library in the German-speaking countries and one of the largest in the world.
-Its renowned cultural venues include the concert hall Alte Oper, continental Europe's largest English theater and many museums, including the Städel, Liebieghaus, German Film Museum, Senckenberg Natural Museum, Goethe House and Schirn art venue.
+The city is one of two seats of the German National Library (alongside Leipzig), the largest library in the German-speaking countries and one of the largest in the world.
+Its renowned cultural venues include the concert hall Alte Oper, continental Europe's largest English theater and many museums, including the Städel, Liebieghaus, German Film Museum, Senckenberg Natural History Museum, Goethe House and Schirn art venue.
 Frankfurt's skyline is shaped by some of Europe's tallest skyscrapers, which has led to the term Mainhattan.

-The city has many notable green areas and parks, including the Wallanlagen, Volkspark Niddatal, Grüneburgpark, the City Forest, two major botanical gardens (the Palmengarten and the Botanical Garden Frankfurt) and the Frankfurt Zoological Garden.
+The city has many parks and major botanical gardens.
+Roughly 52% of the city area is green.
+Frankfurt is a founding member of the Climate Alliance of European Cities and has pledged to work reducing carbon emissions by 50% by 2030.
 Frankfurt is the seat of the German Football Association, is home to the first division association football club Eintracht Frankfurt, the Löwen Frankfurt ice hockey team, and the basketball club Frankfurt Skyliners, and is the venue of the Frankfurt Marathon and the Ironman Germany.